romilbhardwaj/cloudsuite/docs/benchmarks/data-serving.md

 ```
 ### Multiple Server Containers

-Please note the server containers cannot be hosted on the same node when the host network configuration is used because they will all try to use the same port.
+~~Please note the server containers cannot be hosted on the same node when the host network configuration is used because they will all try to use the same port.~~
+You can run on the same node with a custom docker network.
+Use `--net host` only if you're running this across different machines/vms.

 Create the network:
 ```bash